bdelanghe/amz_sp_api/lib/easy-ship-model/README.md

 end

 api_instance = AmzSpApi::EasyShipModel::EasyShipApi.new
-body = AmzSpApi::EasyShipModel::CreateScheduledPackagesRequest.new # CreateScheduledPackagesRequest |
+body = AmzSpApi::EasyShipModel::CreateScheduledPackagesRequest.new # CreateScheduledPackagesRequest | The request schema for the `createScheduledPackageBulk` operation.

 begin